google-deepmind/spurious_normativity/README.md

+# Spurious normavitiy

-This Colab creates all plots and statistics from the paper 'Spurious normativity enhances learning of compliance and enforcement behavior in artificial agents' in PNAS 2022 by Koster et al.
+This package contains a [Colaboratory notebook](https://colab.research.google.com/github/deepmind/deepmind_research/blob/master/spurious_normativity/colab/spurious_normativity_figures.ipynb) that loads the data from the simulation and produces the figures and stats for the paper 'Spurious normativity enhances learning of compliance and enforcement behavior in artificial agents' in PNAS 2022 by Koster et al.

 ## Installation and usage